lvmxh/go-rdt/docs/UserGuide.md

 The backend for policy is a yaml file: /etc/rdtagent/policy.yaml, it pre-defines some `policy` on specific intel platform.
 This file can be changed.

 P.S.
-Now, only the size is used.
+Now, only the peakusage is used, it is the cache we allocated, unit is KiB.

 ## Create a workload